 The ergonomics are very important in dental profession.
 It means early retirement or occupation change if you work in wrong positions for many years.
 In a good healthy working environment the dentist and the nurse have tried and tested the positions of the patient chair that is good for both of them (there will be exceptions e.g. when very large patient or heavily pregnant patient comes in).

-So the nurse placed the seat down and sits beside you.
-The dentist washed her hands (hopefully) and puts on the face mask and gloves.
+So the nurse places the seat down and sits beside you.
+The dentist washes her hands (hopefully) and puts on the face mask and gloves.
 She moves her chair beside you and starts adjusting the patient chair’s hight and tilting-angle.
 If you see the nurse moving hastily further away from you or standing up, you know they do not work well together.
 The dentist has just adjusted the seat so that the nurse is not able to find an ergonomic position.

 If they have worked together like this for years, there is lots of anger and resentment from the nurse’s side.
 You might be collateral damage in this war, I’m afraid.
 If you feel like your mouth is filling up with water, you need to swallow it a lot (by the way, you can swallow it, it’s just a tap water, is a lie and I will write about it later on this blog) or it pours out from the side of your mouth on to the dentist’s lap, it might be a silent demonstration against the dentist’s tyranny over the position of the patient chair and the patient’s head.